Olena-web/rsschool-cv/cv.md

 ## CODE EXAMPLE

-Disemvowel Trolls KATA from CODEWARS:
+Disemvowel Trolls _KATA_ from _CODEWARS_:
-\_Trolls are attacking your comment section!
+**Trolls are attacking your comment section!**
-A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.
+**A common way to deal with this situation is to remove all of the vowels from the trolls' comments, neutralizing the threat.**
-Your task is to write a function that takes a string and return a new string with all vowels removed.
+**Your task is to write a function that takes a string and return a new string with all vowels removed.**
-For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".
+**For example, the string "This website is for losers LOL!" would become "Ths wbst s fr lsrs LL!".**
-Note: for this kata y isn't considered a vowel.
+**Note: for this kata y isn't considered a vowel.**
 `function disemvowel(str)` {\
 `let newStr = "",`\
 `i;`